blkluv/vxlverse/README.md

 ## 🌟 Welcome to VXLverse

-VXLverse is a revolutionary browser-based platform that empowers creators to build, customize, and share immersive 3D voxel games—**no coding required**.
-Combining intuitive design tools with powerful AI capabilities, VXLverse makes game development accessible to everyone while offering advanced features for experienced developers.
+VXLverse is a revolutionary browser-based platform that empowers creators to build, customize, and share immersive 3D voxel games and stunning virtual art galleries—**no coding required**.
+Combining intuitive design tools with powerful AI capabilities, VXLverse makes both game development and virtual art exhibition accessible to everyone while offering advanced features for experienced creators.

 <div align="center">